Tochemey/goakt/docs/contributing/extending.md

 | **Close**         | Release resources                             |

 Create a sub-package under `discovery/`.
 Pass the provider to `ClusterConfig` when creating the actor system.
+See `discovery/selfmanaged` for a built-in zero-config provider using UDP broadcast.

 ## Mailbox